Black People With Naturally Blue Or Green Eyes:

 CAN BLACK PEOPLE HAVE NATURALY BLUE OR GREEN EYES?.
-Many think that black celebrities with blue or green eyes are wearing colored contact lenses.
+Many think that black people with blue or green eyes are wearing colored contact lenses.
 In fact, people with African ancestry, such as music star Rihanna and TV celebrity Tyra Banks (pictured) can have naturally blue, green or hazel eyes, due to a gene mutation or via parents with European ancestry on both sides who carry the gene for the particular color.

 RIHANNA, TYRA BANKS, VANESSA WILLIAMS, Leona Lewis and Noémie Lenoir all possess African ancestry, and yet their eyes are either naturally green or blue.
 How does this happen?
 By Ben Arogundade.